 “It should be no wonder, given all of this, that young people who have no direct memory of the last time Corbynite economics was tried find it rather attractive,” he continued.
 “It’s what they’ve been taught, and it appeals to their better nature and youthful exuberance.
 The usual warnings that it will return us to the ’70s cut no ice: The history books they do read probably depict a version of events that many of us would not recognize.”

 “It was in the educational system that the left got its foothold into the nation: first in colleges, then high schools and even elementary schools,” Gerald Flurry writes in Great Again.

 Communism is a global ideology far bigger than just the Soviet Union.
-But look at what power communism exerted through just one of the Soviets’ strategies.
+But look at what power communism is exerting through just one of the Soviets’ strategies.
 They failed to overthrow America outright during the Cold War.
-But since the Soviet Union fell, it has become clear that they poured millions each year into influencing Western education.
-When you see that the influence education has exerted on society has been radically left-wing, can you deny that, for the Communists, this was a devastatingly effective investment?
+But since the Soviet Union fell, it has become clear that they have poured millions each year into influencing Westerneducation.
+When you see that the influence education has exerted on society has been radically left-wing, can you deny that, for the Communists, this is a devastatingly effective investment?